jurichar/flm/frontend/README.md

-# MyPerf Frontend
+# Freelance-manager Frontend

-The frontend of MyPerf is built with React, styled using TailwindCSS and Material Tailwind.
+The frontend of freelance-manager is built with React, styled using TailwindCSS and Material Tailwind.
 This document provides instructions for setting up and running the frontend application.

 ## Technologies Used